-A full-year Speaker Series with diverse professionals, leaders, and academics will complement the work you do in the classroom.
+A SOAR-specific Speaker Series with diverse professionals, leaders, and academics will complement the work you do in the classroom.
 Speakers are selected to stimulate ideas and connections across disciplines, to offer practical insights about different kinds of life pursuits, and to inspire different approaches to having positive societal impact.

 The SOAR program enables fellows to connect themselves and their journey to the complex challenges facing our world.
-Fellows will engage in Societal Impact activities that allow them to explore their passions, learn about critical challenges facing the world, have an immediate impact, and begin to craft what they want to do next.
+Fellows will engage in activities that allow them to explore their passions, learn about critical challenges facing the world, have an immediate impact, and begin to craft what they want to do next.
 Our collective interest in Societal Impact will be supported by the SOAR curriculum as well as speakers and general networking opportunities.

-Fellows will be supported to build close connections within their cohort and to network across the Claremont Consortium and all its partners.
+In both versions of the SOAR Program, fellows will be supported to build close connections within their cohort and to network across the Claremont Consortium and all its partners.
 We know from research and experience that having community with others who are engaged in a similar life pursuit is essential to the process of exploration and growth: it creates support, spurs new ideas, and generates opportunities.
-Community-building elements of the program are:

 In addition to fostering community and purpose, which are critical components of wellness, the SOAR program creates access to regular programing for physical, spiritual, and mental well-being.
 The suite of offerings includes both educational programing and practice to support the fellows’ journey to greater wellness.

-The SOAR Program is a 9-month, in-person program delivered in Claremont, CA. Fellows should expect to be on campus 2-4 days each week depending on the courses they select.
+The 9-month SOAR Program is in-person program an delivered in Claremont, CA. Fellows should expect to be on campus 2-4 days each week depending on the courses they select.
 The program begins in late August and runs through mid-May.
 Each week has core programming for SOAR Fellows in addition to dinners, cohort events and activities, and elective courses of each fellow’s choosing.
 Core classes and events will be held on Tuesday and Wednesday each week.

 As a fellow, you should also expect regularly to venture out for field trips, diverse learning opportunities around Claremont and the LA metro area.
 With its emphasis on international engagement and having an expansive worldview the SOAR Program also includes one international trip during the Spring Semester Break.
 We encourage fellows to allow 7 days for travel.

-The full fee for the 2023-24 program is $50,000.
+The fee for the 9-month 2023-24 program is $50,000.
 This includes all SOAR on-campus activities, dinners, speakers, classes, and field trips.
 It also includes on-campus parking, books and class materials for SOAR classes, and tickets for relevant class outings as well as lodging, food, and local transportation for the program’s international trip.
 The fee does not include the cost for housing in or travel to Claremont, or the travel expense for the international trip.

 Costs for the program are reviewed annually and may change the program fee for future cohorts.